G3Dev-0/Sprout/README.md

 When opening the app you find yourself in front of two views: the tree **editing view** (light blue) and the tree **preview view** (light green).

 ### Editing the tree [#](#table-of-contents)
-The editing view has three buttons named "People", "Marriages" and "Tree settings".\
+The editing view has three buttons named "People", "Marriages" and "Tree Settings".\
 Each of them shows a form where you can input information and save them.

 #### People [#](#table-of-contents)